 September 1963 - President Kennedy federalizes the Alabama National Guard to integrate public schools throughout the state.

-, state and local law enforcement beat marchers near Selma, Alabama.
-President Lyndon B. Johnson federalizes the Alabama National Guard to protect marchers as they start again two weeks later.
+March 1965 - During the Selma to Montgomery March, state and local law enforcement beat marchers near Selma, Alabama.
+President Lyndon B. Johnson federalizes the Alabama National Guard to protect marchers when they march again.

 April 1968 - The National Guard is called into various cities where riots erupt in the aftermath of the assassination of Martin Luther King Jr.

 1970 - During a postal strike, President Richard Nixon authorizes the federalization of guardsmen to sort mail in the New York area.

 September 1989 - In the wake of Hurricane Hugo, President George H.W.
 Bush federalizes guardsmen following violence and looting in the US Virgin Islands.

 1992 - The California National Guard combats rioting in Los Angeles following the acquittal of officers involved in the beating of Rodney King.